 You need to know the rest of the story – the story of the body, biomechanics, movement science, alignment, and awareness.

-- Bach stops making their low back bark.
+- Bach stops making your low back bark.

-- The songs from Newsies no longer make their necks tense up.
+- The songs from Newsies no longer make your neck tense up.

-- The melismas in masterworks that once made them gasp for breath… now flow with ease.
+- The melismas in masterworks that once made you gasp for breath… now flow with ease.